“Business leaders must prove they’re taking action on ending sexual harassment” declares the Equality and Human Rights Commission.

 Every organisation is vulnerable to the risk of sexual harassment issues.
 Let us help you respond effectively by developing a whole workforce approach to mitigate this risk.
 We tailor services to protect the public image of your company and the workforce in the area of sexual conduct.

 - Full day workshop for occupational health and HR professionals on the impact of internet pornography on mental and physical health.
 It has been accredited by the Royal College of GPs.
-First workshop in Edinburgh 23 January 2018.

 - A half-day course for HR professionals on the impact of internet pornography on mental and physical health, sexual harassment, criminal liability and reputational damage.
 Participants will learn through case studies and research about what training can be put in place to contribute to a company’s legal responsibility to prevent sexual harassment in the future

 - Half-day or full day workshops for groups of 30-40 managers on the impact of internet pornography on health, on behaviour in the workplace, on personal criminal liability and how to build resilience as a preventative measure against sexual harassment issues

 - 1 hour introductory lecture to any size of group explaining the impact of internet pornography on health, on behaviour in the workplace, personal criminal liability and how to build resilience as a preventative measure.

 The Reward Foundation – Love, Sex and the Internet, is an international educational charity that delivers talks and workshops on the impact of internet pornography on health, attainment, relationships and criminality.
 We are accredited by the Royal College of General Practitioners to provide continuing professional development training in this field to healthcare professionals and others responsible for employee health.